Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Conclusions

 In the $\Lambda$CDM model, incorporating viscosity results in a GW attenuation factor with $D_L$ in the exponent, where $D_L$ is the total luminosity distance traversed by the GW.
 It is worth noting that in the real Universe, viscosity resulting from dark matter interactions is not distributed uniformly through the entire path of the GW but is concentrated only in some regions.
 Therefore, in our model, we have used $D_{L_o}$ (luminosity distance of the overdense region) instead of $D_L$.
 Using $D_L$ results in a more significant deviation between the attenuated and unattenuated cases for the $\Lambda$CDM model, compared to using $D_{L_o}$ for our model.
 It has been argued earlier ~\cite{Goswami} that since bulk viscosity couples only to scalar perturbations, it doesn't play a role in the attenuation of GWs.
 However, as shown here, bulk viscosity indirectly impacts the GW amplitude through its effect on the luminosity distance.
 Moreover, the effect of shear viscosity on GW attenuation is clearly demonstrated in the backreaction model due to inhomogeneities.

 Our analysis demonstrates a substantial deviation in the redshift-dependent part of the GW amplitude due to the inclusion of viscous attenuation, compared to the case when viscosity is considered negligible or absent within the model of inhomogeneous spacetime.
 We have further shown that the rate of expansion of the overdense region (characterized by the parameter $\alpha$, which governs the time evolution of the scale factor of the overdense region) plays a vital role in the magnitude of attenuation.
-We conclude by emphasizing that consideration of the effect of viscosity on GW observables for compact binary sources is significant in the context of local inhomogeneities in the Universe.
-Our analysis paves the way for obtaining more precise estimations of GW observables and bounds on the viscosity parameters of dark matter in future work involving data-analysis techniques in GW astronomy.
+It may be emphasized that consideration of the effect of viscosity on GW observables for compact binary sources is significant in the context of local inhomogeneities in the Universe.

+To summarize, we would again like to highlight the importance of considering realistic background effects in the study of GW propagation, since using incorrect background dynamics for analyzing GW data from detectors could result in incorrect inferences about GW sources.
+Towards this end we have taken into account these two aspects of inhomogeneities and attenuation of GW due to viscosity together in our present work.
+Our analysis leads to several interesting features in the red-shift dependent part of the gravitational wave amplitude.
+Additionally, the role of bulk viscosity is a new feature that is also brought out in the form on its indirect contribution towards GW attenuation through modification of the background dynamics.Our analysis paves the way for obtaining more precise estimations of GW observables and bounds on the viscosity parameters of dark matter in future work involving more realistic backreaction models and data-analysis techniques in GW astronomy.